salpida-foundation/proxy-benchmark-track/README.md

 It superseded `v0.1.0` for helper-structure validation status, but it is no longer the current public helper route after publication of `v0.1.2`.

-Use `v0.1.2` for the current bounded public helper pre-release boundary.
+`v0.1.2` is a prior bounded public helper pre-release and is no longer the current route.

 `v0.1.1` confirmed only that the public synthetic/sample package validator could run and report helper-structure PASS / FAIL.